yjkedwards/circRNAFlow/quick_start_2/README.md

 These are referenced *here* and *here* on [Zenodo](https://zenodo.org/ "Zenodo").

 The test data here from Zenodo are a subset of a larger dataset used in this [analysis/publication](https://pubmed.ncbi.nlm.nih.gov/37142522/).
-The data here are subsetted to cover some circularRNA for the
+The data here are subsetted to cover some circularRNA for the ATP8B4 gene.

 #### 4. Unpack the test data.